How to Stop Water From Coming into Your Basement: 14 Reasons Water is Leaking into Your Basement and What to do About Them

 Maintain Your Gutters and Downspouts

 Your roof receives a considerable amount of rainfall during a typical shower.
 Your gutters capture that water and control where it ends up, helping to channel it away from your foundation.
-However, improper gutter maintenance will allow a significant water to pool around your home, increasing the chance of water entering your basement.
+However, improper gutter maintenance will allow a significant amount of water to pool around your home, increasing the chance of water entering your basement.

 Clean your gutters and downspouts at least twice a year to prevent clogs.
 Also, check that your gutters are in good condition and held firmly in place.
 Make sure that downspouts direct water away from your foundation and add extensions if necessary.